Econ 115, The World Economy in the Twentieth Century

 Course Readings

-Readers are available from Copy Central on Hearst at Euclid by North Gate.
+Readers will be available from Copy Central on Hearst at Euclid by North Gate.
 Only items that cannot be downloaded from the web are included in the reader.
 A few items are not available in the reader or the web because permission to reprint or link was denied.
 Copies of these items are on reserve at Moffitt Library.
 The text for the course is Barry Eichengreen, Globalizing Capital, 2nd Edition (Princeton University Press, paperback, 2008), for sale at the ASUC store and your favorite on-line bookseller.
 The book and reader are also on reserve at Moffitt.

 Lecture Presentations